Coronavirus Updates for CFDT and SDU Patients: Preparing for Your Visit

 If you visit any CHOP facility at this time, you’ll notice that all employees are wearing protective masks.
 We are taking this extra precaution to prevent possible COVID-19 exposure between staff members and between staff and patients.
 By staying healthy, we’ll be sure to be here when you need us.

-Based on CDC recommendations for the public, CHOP now asks that all parents and caregivers visiting a CHOP facility wear a mask as an extra layer of protection.
+Based on CDC recommendations for the public, CHOP now asks that all parents/caregivers visiting a CHOP facility and children over 2 years old wear a mask over their mouths and noses as an extra layer of protection.
 Our patient and their healthy adult support person in the CFDT and SDU will be provided with a disposable mask along with a storage bag and instructions.
 We appreciate your support in wearing a mask to help keep everyone safe.

 Support resources and services